open-telemetry/opentelemetry-go-contrib/instrumentation/README.md

 ### Recording Errors

-When an instrumented operation returns a non-nil `error` and the semantic conventions classify the outcome as an error:
+When an instrumented operation returns a non-nil `error` and the semantic conventions classify the outcome as an error, the instrumentation:

-1. The instrumentation MUST set the span status to `codes.Error` with a description of `err.Error()`.
+1. MUST set the span status to `codes.Error` with a description of `err.Error()`,

-2. The instrumentation SHOULD also set the `error.type` attribute, for example by using the `ErrorType` function from the `semconv` package.
+2. SHOULD also set the `error.type` attribute, for example by using the `ErrorType` function from the `semconv` package,

-3. Instrumentation SHOULD NOT use `span.RecordError(err)` for this purpose.
+3. SHOULD NOT use `span.RecordError(err)` for this purpose.

 For example: